marekpp/navibox/README.md

     * Make sure to route the cable through the housing before soldering

 ## Assemble it
-* Mount the Wemos C3 mini Arduino with 2mm screws of 6mm lenght (2x) to the inside of the case
+* Mount the Wemos C3 mini Arduino with 2mm screws of 6mm length (2x) to the inside of the case
 * Put 2 m4 nuts in the recesses.
 Press pull them, or heat them slightly with a soldering iron
 * Put the front (with the buttons) on the back, and be careful not to pinch the wires to the buttons